-In 2020, archaeologists visited the sites in February and July (see Reports in Appendices).
-In 2020, trash pick-up was completed in the archaeological sites.
+In 2021, archaeologists visited the sites in February and July (see Reports in Appendices).

 In the event of an accidental discovery or recognition of any human remains, Public Resources Code (PRC) Section 5097.98 must be followed.
 In this instance, once project-related earthmoving begins and if there is accidental discovery or recognition of any human remains in any location other than a dedicated cemetery, the following steps shall be taken: